muhammadhammad2005/KCNA/README.md

 ```
 Explore lab folders to run scripts or apply Kubernetes manifests.
 Markdown reports, if present, explain objectives, procedures, and results.

-## 🔄 Continuous Updates

-This repository is actively maintained.
-New labs, orchestration exercises, and Kubernetes deployments will be added over time.

 ## 📘 Notes

 - Labs are executed in the Al Nafi cloud lab environment, not local machines